-Mr. Ho has briefed, argued, and won cases at every level of the federal and Texas judiciary.
+Mr. Ho has argued and won cases at every level of the federal and Texas judiciary.
 As lead appellate counsel, he has won multiple cases before the U.S. Supreme Court, the Texas Supreme Court, and federal and Texas courts of appeals.
 His amicus briefs have been cited by the U.S. Supreme Court, the Texas Supreme Court, and U.S. Courts of Appeals.
 As a trial advocate, he has successfully litigated preliminary injunction, dismissal, class action, and summary judgment motions, and overturned multi-million dollar jury verdicts in post-trial proceedings.
 In addition, he has testified on business and constitutional issues before Congress and the Texas Legislature.
 He also counsels clients on legal issues arising out of pending legislation, government investigations, and regulatory proceedings.

 Government and Public Service Experience

 As Solicitor General of Texas, the state’s chief appellate and Supreme Court litigator, Mr. Ho represented Texas in its most difficult appeals and constitutional disputes.
 He received three Supreme Court Best Brief Awards from the National Association of Attorneys General.
 He is the only state solicitor general nationwide to be invited to express the views of a state before the Supreme Court.